TylerTemp/docpie/README.rst

 Development
 -----------

-execute ``/test/test.py`` to run the test
+execute ``/test.py`` to run the test

 the logger name of ``docpie`` is ``"docpie"``

 ``docpie`` contains two developing tools: ``bashlog`` and ``tracemore``.
-You can do like:
+You can use them in this way:

 .. code:: python

-    from docpie import docpie, Docpie, bashlog
+    from docpie import docpie, bashlog
     from docpie.tracemore import get_exc_plus

     logger = bashlog.stdoutlogger('docpie')  # You may init your logger in your way